kokizzu/gingorm1/README.md

-presentation should only care about transport and serialization/deserialization model should only care about DAO and persistence (can be decoupled) business should only care about business logic
+presentation should only care about transport and serialization/deserialization model should only care about DAO and persistence (can be decoupled) business should only care about business logic use cases

 presentation can access business business can access model